-The lap belt, shoulder harness and anti-submarine strap(s) must be securely mounted to the primary structure of the car (i.e. frame tubes, roll structure).
-Such structure and any guide or support for the belts shall meet the minimum requirements of 3.3.3.
-Bolting through aluminum floor closeout panels, etc. is not acceptable.
-An SSE form must be completed for all monocoque structures (see 3.3.2).
+The lap belt, shoulder harness and anti-submarine strap(s) must be securely mounted to the Safety Structure.
+Such structure and any guide or support for the belts must meet the minimum requirements of 3.3.3.
+Bolting through aluminum floor closeout panels, etc. is not permitted.